District / Region Level Service

 Events

 Dances, picnics, campouts, and special speaker meetings are but a few of the events put on by this subcommittee.
 Activities like these both provide a greater sense of belonging and camaraderie among MA members, and produce additional district / region income.
 It should be kept in mind that these activities are designed to enhance MA’s primary purpose of carrying the message to the marijuana addict who still suffers, and do not replace meetings.
 Fundraising should not take the place of meeting contributions in funding the District / Region, but rather supplement these contributions.
-For MAWS policy regarding events and fundraising, refer to the Service Manual.
+For the World Services policies regarding events and fundraising, refer to the Service Manual.

 Chips